vibeus/vibe-website/content/blog/remote-collaboration-tools-for-your-business-needs/index.md

 ---
-title: "10 Remote Collaboration Tools for Your Business Needs"
+title: 10 Remote Collaboration Tools for Your Business Needs
 slug: remote-collaboration-tools-for-your-business-needs
 author: Vibe Team
-date: 2021-03-12
+date: '2021-03-12'
-tags: ["remote collaboration", "interactive whiteboard"]
+tags:
+- interactive whiteboard
+- remote collaboration
 draft: false
 isfeatured: false
 description: Remote work is the way of the future.
 What remote collaboration tools do you need to make sure your work runs smoothly?
 ---

 Remote work is at its peak since the start of the COVID-19 pandemic in early 2020.
 According to Huffington Post, when asked what style of work they’d prefer, [38% of workers](https://www.huffpost.com/entry/work-from-home-permanent-survey_l_5ecd34d6c5b67f9b9befbc86) responded that they’d like a mix of remote and office work, with [27% saying they’d want to be fully remote](https://www.huffpost.com/entry/work-from-home-permanent-survey_l_5ecd34d6c5b67f9b9befbc86).
 For now, remote work isn’t going anywhere.

 Remote collaboration tools are critical for keeping a team **functioning smoothly** from around the globe.
 Challenges these technologies can solve include:

 - conducting meetings.
 - collaborating on projects.